"Something To Crow About" celebrates the return of the migrating Crows to Lancaster PA each winter.

 Celebrated avian artist Deborah Diana earned "All-Crow" honors in this year's "All-Crow" art show.

-Deborah, who won "Best in Crow" in 2015 and 2016, was also the first artist nominated to STCA's Caw of Fame.
+Deborah, who won "Best in Crow" in 2015 and 2016, was also the first artist elected to STCA's Caw of Fame.

 Below are just a few of Deborah's colorful corvids from past shows...

 MIMI SHAPIRO EARNS "FEATHER IN YER CAP"